openshift/lvm-operator/doc/dev-guide/reconciler.md

   following resource units for setting up [Topolvm](topolvm-repo) CSI and all the supporting resources to use storage local to the node via Logical Volume Manager (lvm)
-- *csiDriver*: Reconciles topolvm CSI Driver
+- *csiDriver*: Reconciles TopoLVM CSI Driver
-- *topolvmController*: Reconciles topolvm controller plugin
+- *topolvmController*: Reconciles TopoLVM controller plugin
 - *lvmVG*: Reconciles volume groups from LVMCluster CR
 - *openshiftSccs*: Manages SCCs when the operator is run in Openshift environment
-- *topolvmNode*: Reconciles topolvm nodeplugin along with lvmd
+- *topolvmNode*: Reconciles TopoLVM nodeplugin along with lvmd
 - *vgManager*: Responsible for creation of Volume Groups
 - *topolvmStorageClass*: Manages storage class life cycle based on devicesClasses in LVMCluster CR
 - The LVMO creates an LVMVolumeGroup CR for each deviceClass in the LVMCluster CR.
 The LVMVolumeGroups are reconciled by the vgmanager controllers.
-- In addition to managing above resource units, lvmcluster-controller collates the status of deviceClasses across nodes from LVMVolumeGroupNodeStatus and updates status of LVMCluster CR
+- In addition to managing the above resource units, lvmcluster-controller collates the status of deviceClasses across nodes from LVMVolumeGroupNodeStatus and updates status of LVMCluster CR
 - `resourceManager` interface is defined in